maingroupchemistry/do_website/content/authors/admin/_index.md

 ## Do you want to help our start?

+We would like to enter into the Validation Lab of one of the best artificial intelligence incubators in early September.
+Talented team members, letters of intents and assignments from organizations will give a lot of credibility to our start [Meet our team »](http://dataobservatory.eu/team/).

-- Put as in contact with people who love to program in R and interested in automating business and social science research and primary data collection such as surveying.
+- Put as in contact with people who love to write code in R and interested in automating business and social science research and primary data collection such as surveying.
+[Check out what sort of code we create »](http://dataobservatory.eu/#featured)

 - Introduce us to people who need data and information to make better informed decision and analysis in music, film, book publishing, photography services or socially responsible finance.

 - Share contacts of data journalists who would like to develop stories from big survey programs like Eurobarometer, Afrobarometer and Lationbarometro, or base their storytelling on data and its visualizations.
+[See our survey harmonization examples »](http://retroharmonize.satellitereport.com/)

 You can share this in with our [start-up post»](http://dataobservatory.eu/post/2020-08-24-start-up/).